WCGA/knowledge-base/docs/metadata/metadata.rst

 ISO 19115:2003(E) - Geographic Information: Metadata

 ISO 19115 was developed by the geospatial community to address specific issues relating to both the description and the curation of spatial data.
 This standard can be used for describing digital or physical objects or datasets which have a spatial dimension.
-The standard also includes methodologies for creating application profiles, metadata extensions and hierarchical metadata and provides implementation examples.
+The standard also includes methodologies for creating application profiles, metadata extensions, and hierarchical metadata and provides implementation examples.
 Geospatial professionals have developed a number of profiles of this standard to fit particular uses: for example, the Australia New Zealand Land Information Council (ANZLIC) Metadata Profile, the North American Profile (NAP), and the UK GEMINI profile.
 The standard’s accompanying XML schema, ISO/CD TS 19139 Geographic information — Metadata — enables interoperable XML expression of ISO 19115 compliant metadata.

 .. seealso::
 	* For more information and to acquire the ISO 19115 documentation, see http://www.iso.org/iso/catalogue_detail.htm?csnumber=26020.